About Lake Montessori

 Habit 2 — Begin with the End in Mind Have a Plan

 I plan and set goals.
-I do things that have to mean and make a difference.
+I do things that have meaning and make a difference.
 I am an important part of my classroom and contribute to my school’s mission and vision.
 I look for ways to be a good citizen.

-Habit 3 — Put First Things First Work First, Then Play
+Habit 3 — Put Things First — Work First, Then Play

 I spend my time on things that are most important.
 This means I say no to things I know I should not do.
 I set priorities, make a schedule, and follow my plan.
 I am disciplined and organized.